1758 conclave: Arrival of the French cardinals

 Gradually, the representatives of royal courts arrived in Rome with instructions from their monarchs.
-On June 4 entered Cardinal Luynes with the instructions of Louis XV of France.
+On June 4 entered Cardinal Luynes with the instructions of Louis XV.
 Five days later he officially announced the nomination of Cardinal Prospero Colonna di Sciarra to the post of Protector of France.
 But the Imperial Cardinal von Rodt was still awaited.

 During the next days the new candidate Carlo Alberto Guidobono Cavalchini, received still more votes, promoted by Corsini and Portocarrero working together.
 On June 19 he obtained twenty-one votes, on June 21 twenty-six, and in the evening of June 22 as many as twenty-eight out of forty-three, which meant that he was only one vote short of being elected.
 But after that ballot Cardinal Luynes informed the Dean of the Sacred College Rainiero d’Elci of the official veto of the King of France against Cavalchini.
 France opposed Cavalchini because of his support of the beatification of Robert Bellarmine and in the matters connected with the anti-Jansenist bull Unigenitus.
 The exclusion met with strong protests, but Cavalchini himself said, "It is a manifest proof that God deems me unworthy to fill the functions of his vicar upon earth".

 After the collapse of Cavalchini's candidacy, Portocarrero advanced as a new candidate Paolucci, but he was rejected by French, who – together with the faction of Corsini, voted again for Crescenzi.